-Contact the Weimar Institute Registrar for help in facilitating transfer of credit(s).
+Contact the Weimar University Registrar for help in facilitating transfer of credit(s).

-Credits earned at Weimar Institute previous to January 1, 2018 may not necessarily be transferable in all cases and in all schools.
-It should also be taken into consideration that these credits are less likely to be transferable to non-Adventist institutes or universities.
-Therefore, the transferring student may need to retake classes if entering another non-Adventist institute or university at some time in the future even after earning credits at Weimar Institute.
+Credits earned at Weimar University previous to January 1, 2018 may not necessarily be transferable in all cases and in all schools.
+It should also be taken into consideration that these credits are less likely to be transferable to non-Adventist Universitys or universities.
+Therefore, the transferring student may need to retake classes if entering another non-Adventist University or university at some time in the future even after earning credits at Weimar University.